This task contains:

 Script For Moving Projects Underneath Other Projects

-This script moves an existing, top-level project underneath another existing project, turning it into either a subproject or a milestone.
+This script moves an existing, top-level project underneath another existing, top-level project, turning it into either a subproject or a milestone.

 To run this script: